naubiomech/ExoCode/README.md

 # Nano Teensy Board

-This code is for the CAN based motors on boards where the nano handles low frequency sampling (eg. battery voltage), and Bluetooth communication; and the teensy handles high frequeny sampling and controls.
-The two boards communicate through SPI.
+This code is for the CAN based motors on boards where the nano handles low frequency sampling (eg. battery voltage), and Bluetooth communication; and the teensy handles high frequency sampling and controls.
+The two boards communicate through SPI/UART (still figuring it out).
+Check out the [Documentation Folder](/Documentation) for details.

 ## Common Code (Mixed [in progress])
 - [x] Configuration reading (Paul)